Gregorio Catapang Jr.: Chief of Staff

 In his talk to men, Catapang urged the troops to strictly adhere to the AFP's slogan of “Kawal DISIPLINADO, bawal ABUSADO, dapat ASINTADO”.
 These three key words are acronyms that spell out the dos and don'ts to be followed by every AFP personnel for them “to become proficient in fire and maneuver and be able to avoid collateral damage; be respectful of human rights, adhere to international humanitarian law and rule of law, as well as the rules of engagement of the IPSP Bayanihan.”

 Catapang vowed to continue modernization of the Armed Forces of the Philippines, from being the hub of "flying coffin helicopters" and an "Itali Yan" navy, to the home of a strong and well-equipped Philippine Air Force and Philippine Navy.

 Catapang promised to enhance the anti-insurgency campaign, dubbed the Internal Peace and Security Plan (IPSP), especially against the Communist Party of the Philippines-New People's Army-National Democratic Front (CPP–NPA–NDF).

 In 2014, Catapang advised 40 Filipino soldiers serving as peacekeepers for the United Nations Disengagement Observer Force who were surrounded by Syrian Islamist rebels in the Golan Heights to defy an order from the commander of the UN forces to lay down their arms and surrender.
 The Filipino soldiers instead engaged the rebels and managed to escape.

 He is the Chief of Staff during the failed rescue of 44 Special Action Force Commandos who died in Mamasapano, Maguindanao.

+Bureau of Corrections

+On March 19, 2024, unidentified assailants on Toyota Vios at Metro Manila Skyway suddenly overtook and opened fire at Catapang Jr.'s bulletproof back-up vehicle silver Toyota Hilux with plate no. WDQ 811 driven by CO1 Cornelio Colalong and accompanied by CO1 Leonardo Cabaniero, and escorted by an Innova driven by CSO2 Edwin Berroya and CO2 Michael Magsanoc.
+“Catapang said that both he and Perreras have been receiving death threats since they implemented various reforms in the agency and this incident will not deter them from continuing what they started,” BuCor said.